tototoshi/sbt-slick-codegen/README.md

 This is achievable with a simple naming conventino of the form `<level name>_<field>`.

-Please see the wiki for a detailed explanation of this plugin https://github.com/npersad/elastic-codegen/wiki
+Please see the wiki for a detailed motivation of this plugin https://github.com/npersad/elastic-codegen/wiki

 ## Install